‘Sherlock’ Leak Online Has Producers Warning Fans Not To Watch

 — Sherlock (@Sherlock221B) January 14, 2017

-Speaking out to viewers who may find their curiosity getting the better of themselves because of the Sherlock leak, Vertue asks them to not share the illegal link and to patiently wait for the finale, which will be screened in theaters and air on BBC One and PBS this Sunday.
+Speaking to viewers who may find their curiosity getting the better of themselves because of the Sherlock leak, Vertue asks them to not share the illegal link and to patiently wait for the finale, which will be screened in theaters and air on BBC One and PBS this Sunday.

 Russian version of #Sherlock TFP has been illegally uploaded.Please don't share it.
 You've done so well keeping it spoiler free.Nearly there